cavaliercoder/sysinv/README.md

 * Fast and lightweight

-* Support for Windows XP/2003 and above on x86 systems
+* Support for Windows XP/2003 and above on x86 and x64 systems

 * Native C++ binary.
 No dependencies